Friedrich Geisshardt: Early life and career

 Geißhardt was born on 22 January 1919 in Sonnefeld, near Coburg in Oberfranken.
 He was the son of a teacher who had died early from wounds sustained during World War I. Aged fifteen, he joined the Flying Hitler Youth (Flieger-HJ) and became a glider pilot.
-He joined the military service of the Luftwaffe in 1937 and was transferred to the 2./Lehrgeschwader 2 (LG 2—2nd Squadron of the 2nd Demonstration Wing) on 1 July 1939.
+He joined the military service of the Luftwaffe in 1937 and was transferred to the 2.
+Staffel (2nd squadron) of Lehrgeschwader 2 (LG 2—2nd Squadron of the 2nd Demonstration Wing) on 1 July 1939.

 World War II

-During the opening phase of the German invasion of Poland, I.(Jagd)/LG 2 (1st Fighter Group of the 2nd Demonstration Wing) relocated to Lauenburg (now Lębork), near Bromberg, in support of the 4.
+In preparation for the German invasion of Poland on 1 September 1939, I.(Jagd)/LG 2 (1st Fighter Group of the 2nd Demonstration Wing) under command of Hauptmann Hanns Trübenbach had been ordered to airfields at Lottin (now Lotyń), where the Gruppenstab (headquarters unit), 2. and 3.
+Staffel where based, and to Malzkow (now Malczkowo) near Stolp (now Słupsk), where 1.
+Staffel had been sent.
+Following the German advance, I.(Jagd)/LG 2 relocated to Lauenburg (now Lębork), near Bromberg on 9 September in support the 4.
 Armee (4th Army).
-Unteroffizier (a non-commissioned officer) Geißhard claimed his first aerial victory, a PZL P.24 fighter, that day.
+Unteroffizier (a non-commissioned officer) Geißhardt claimed his first aerial victory, a PZL P.24 fighter, that day.
+The aircraft shot down was misidentified and was a PZL P.11c fighter of Polish III/3 Squadron (132 escadrille) flown by podporucznik Witold Jaroszka who was killed in action near Lubień.
 The following day, flying a Messerschmitt Bf 109 E, Geißhardt had to make an emergency landing behind Polish lines near Włocławek following combat with Polish PZL P.11 fighter aircraft.
 After several hours in Polish captivity, he escaped during the confusion caused by a German Junkers Ju 87 dive bomber attack.
-He returned to German lines after walking and riding on a stolen horse for five days.
+He returned to German lines after walking and riding on a stolen horse for five days, arriving with his unit on 15 September.
+Following the Battle of the Bzura, the Luftwaffe ordered I.(Jagd)/LG 2 to move to Garz on the island of Rügen on 20 September.
 He was promoted to Leutnant der Reserve (second lieutenant of the military reserve forces) on 1 December 1939.

 Geißhardt was transferred to the 1./LG 2 (1st Squadron of the 2nd Demonstration Wing) on 27 February 1940.
 By the end of 1940, he claimed six Royal Air Force (RAF) aircraft shot down during the Battle of Britain, followed by six more claims in early 1941.
 On 6 April 1941, Geißhardt shot down four Hawker Fury biplane fighter aircraft in the aerial battles against the Yugoslav Royal Air Force's 36th Fighter Group during the Balkans Campaign.
 During the German Invasion of Crete he claimed two Hawker Hurricanes.
 He was posted as an adjutant of the Stab to the I.(Jagd)/LG 2 at the end of April 1941.